 Throughout history, cultures around the world have shared spiritual connections with animals, as has been depicted in their stories, artwork, and belongings.
 You will find details about animal spiritual connections in many of these cultures below.

 As you study spirit animals more, it’s important to know that according to the spiritual traditions of many Native American tribes, you can have more than one spirit animal, and most often they will choose you.
 Many tribes believe that each of us has nine power animals who accompany us and serve as guides on our life path.
 For Native Americans, your spirit animals can come to you through deep meditation or even a vision quest.
 This is not something to be taken lightly.

 For Native American tribes, spirit animals and the human connection with them is sacred.
 As the author of this post, it is not my intention to demean in any way the profound significance of spirit animals in Native American culture.
 As a lover of life on this planet, I have only the deepest respect for Native Americans and their reverence for life on our planet.

 I write this post as a person who loves animals and who has personally had life changing spiritual experiences because of them.
 In writing this post, it is my hope that you will be helped as I have, and in turn, you will help animals who gravely need our help.
 Everything is connected.

 Pay Attention to Animals and Insects Who Cross Your Path

-    While this spirit animal test will connect you with one power animal, I encourage you to look for signs from others.
+While a spirit animal test can reveal one power animal, I encourage you to look for signs from others.
 In addition to animals, insects, which are technically not part of the animal kingdom, are included in the results in this spirit animal test.
 Insects are small beings, but they are important beings, and like animals, they have much to teach us.